-Desert Hills Hospital understands the importance of being able to identify and treat symptoms of a myriad of mental health conditions, including suicidal ideations.
+Desert Hills Hospital, a leading suicidal ideation treatment center in New Mexico, understands the importance of being able to identify and treat symptoms of a myriad of mental health conditions, including suicidal ideations.
 We believe that in order to truly help those who to come to us for care, we must address and alleviate the concerns that plague our patients most.
-Suicidal ideation, a symptom that is cornerstone to many mental illnesses, is one such concern that we provide effective and appropriate care for in many of our programs.
+Suicidal ideation, a symptom that is cornerstone to many mental illnesses, is one such concern that we provide effective and appropriate care for in many of our treatment options.
 Characterized by distressing and intrusive thoughts about ending one’s own life, the presence of suicidal ideations often infers that an individual is grappling with a mental illness or illnesses.
-Children and adolescents who come to Desert Hills for care can ultimately find relief from these distressing and debilitating thoughts and develop coping skills so that ideations of suicide will eventually dissipate as they navigate the therapeutic process.
-If your child is suffering from such concerning symptoms, Desert Hills can be where healing begins.
+Children and adolescents who come to our treatmetn center for care can ultimately find relief from these distressing and debilitating thoughts and develop coping skills so that ideations of suicide will eventually dissipate as they navigate the therapeutic process.
+If your child is suffering from such concerning symptoms, our treatment center can be where healing begins.

-Located in Albuquerque, New Mexico, Desert Hills provides a continuum of behavioral health services ranging from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since opening in 1990, Desert Hills has grown from a small residential program to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a continuum of behavioral health services ranging from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since opening in 1990, our treatment center has grown from a small residential center to the largest continuum of behavioral health services for the state of New Mexico, with three different locations where individuals can access services.
 In order to ensure we provide the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training and supervision of all staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that suicidal ideations have caused in your child’s life.
 We are dedicated to changing lives, one child at a time.

 Helping a Loved One or Family Member Get Treatment